Share this guide:

 There are a variety of ways you can avoid paying these fees, or at least a part of them.
 Really it all depends on the form of borrowing you've decided on, as some of these will be specific to the loan type.
 Usually, the bank will not let you out of the fee unless it's in their interest.
 Therefore you should compare loans to see if there are some without fees for repaying them early.

 - The most simple way to avoid these charges is to choose a loan deal that specifically does not have them.
 They are harder to come by but can save you money if you think you will be able to pay it off early

-- If you are trying to pay off your mortgage in order to move home you can ‘port’ it.
-This means that they can apply the same interest rates to the new property.
-Essentially this is transferring your mortgage from one property to another, this is a very good option but not always available.
+- If you are trying to pay off your current mortgage in order to move home you can ‘port' it.
+This means that they can apply the same loan interest rate to the new property.
+Essentially this is transferring your original mortgage from one property to another, this is a very good option but not always available.

-- There is often a ‘charge free’ amount where you can pay back a certain amount of the loan before you are charged.
-If the loan is a mortgage you can typically pay up to 10% before you’ll be charged
+- There is often a ‘charge free' amount where you can pay back a certain amount of the loan before you are charged.
+If your current loan is a mortgage you can typically pay up to 10% before you'll be charged